 Steak au poivre (pronounced "oh-PWAHV") is a classic French steak recipe that features a perfectly cooked steak crusted with cracked peppercorns and served with a rich, creamy sauce flavored with cognac or brandy.

-Cognac, to be sure, is the traditional ingredient, since steak au poivre is a French recipe and cognac is a type of brandy made in France.
+Cognac, to be sure, is the traditional ingredient since steak au poivre is a French recipe and cognac is a type of brandy made in France.
 So to be truly authentic, use cognac.
 Any good quality brandy will also work.
 But remember: Good quality.

 - Let the steaks sit out at room temperature for 30 minutes before you start to cook.
 Preheat your oven to 450°F.

-- Crack the peppercorns in a mortal and pestle or by crushing them in a metal skillet with the bottom of another heavy pot or pan.
+- Crack the peppercorns in a mortar and pestle or by crushing them in a metal skillet with the bottom of another heavy pot or pan.
 Transfer the crushed peppercorns to a plate or sheet pan.